Ninoh-FOX/OpenRGH/README.md

 4. Reboot
 5. If system fails to boot, press Y to boot to last working kernel, or X to boot to last working rootfs.
 X+Y will load your previous OS version.

-## Instructions for a clear update/ fix internal sdcard or change of internal sdcadr:<br>
+## Instructions for a clear update/ fix internal sdcard or change of internal sdcard:<br>
 1. Download a base system from https://rs97.bitgala.xyz/RG-350/Latest%20Firmware/ (for example 1.4 or 1.5)

 ### for Windows:<br>